setiQuest/ML4SETI/README.md

 We are excited to be able to offer some amazing and extremely unique prizes!
 You will simply not find prizes like this anywhere else.

-### Top Code Challenge Prize
+### Code Challenge

-The top prize at the end of the code-challenge offered by the SETI Institute is a set of non-montetary awards.
+The prize for the best classifier submitted by the end of the code-challenge will be:

   * Installation of code at ATA data acquisition pipeline.
   * Tour of the ATA with SETI Institute scientists (up to 6 team members).
-  * Co-publication of results in scientific journal with SETI Inst. researchers.
+  * Co-authorship with SETI Institute researchers on a paper to be submitted in a peer-reviewed scientific journal
-  * Assistance presenting work at SETI research conference or meetup in the SF Bay Area.
+  * Assistance presenting work at a SETI research conference or meetup in the SF Bay Area.

 ### Hackathon Awards

-At the end of the hackathon, the judging panel will listen to brief presentations by any of the participating teams and offer awards on the
+At the end of the hackathon, the judging panel will listen to brief presentations by participating teams and offer awards on the

-  * Most Surprising Analysis
+  * Most Accurate Analysis (you will present your own confusion matrix -- we will not check results, so we rely on the honor system.)
   * Most Interesting Analysis
-  * Most Accurate Analysis (you will present your own confusion matrix -- we will not check results, so we rely on the honor system.)
+  * Most Surprising Analysis

 ### Code Challenge Judging